 African American women have a lower lifetime incidence of breast cancer compared to white American women, yet, surprisingly, they are more likely to lose their lives to the disease.
-Dr. Lisa Newman, U-M professor of surgery and director of the Breast Care Center, has dedicated her career to finding out why.
+Dr. Lisa Newman, former U-M professor of surgery and former director of the Breast Care Center, has dedicated her career to finding out why.
 Her innovative research to discover the origins of a highly aggressive form of breast cancer that disproportionately affects African American women, called triple-negative breast cancer, aims to uncover links to breast cancer patients in West Africa.

 More than a thousand U-M cancer patients each year rely on the Comprehensive Cancer Center's innovative music therapy program to reduce anxiety, ease pain and nausea, and improve their quality of life during cancer treatments.
 Now, thanks to the vision and generosity of Bill and Dee Brehm, this program will continue to lift the spirits and wellbeing of cancer patients, in perpetuity.